socketio/socket.io/SPEC.md

 If this test succeed, the client sends an upgrade package which requests the server to flush its cache on the old transport and switch to the new transport.

+#### 6 noop

+A noop packet.
+Used primarily to force a poll cycle when an incoming websocket connection is received.

 ##### example
 1. client connects through new transport
 2. client sends ```2probe```